 Summer is almost here.
-No one knows that more than the country’s amusement park and theme park operators.
+No one knows that more than amusement park and theme park operators.
 Scores of visitors will pass through their gates, looking to experience the latest roller coasters, thrill rides, water slides, or other forms of entertainment.
-Security teams will be put to the test by large crowds, hot temperatures, unpredictable behavior and unanticipated situations.
-Here are some key elements to look out for and a few tips to help get ready for the season.
+Security teams will be put to the test by large crowds, unpredictable behavior, and hot temperatures.
+Here are some key elements to look out for and a couple of tips to help get ready for the season.

 Biggest Threat at Amusement Parks?
 Humans

 When something goes wrong at an amusement park and someone is injured, it makes headlines.
-But can you even recall the last time something like that happened?
-It is a rare occurrence and yet, the perceived threat of a mechanical failure or other accident is real for many visitors.
+It is a rare occurrence, and yet, the perceived threat of a mechanical failure or other accident is real for many visitors.
 For some, it is the fear of that threat that makes the theme park experience that much more thrilling.
 And yet, the fear is not based on fact, which is that amusement park rides are extremely safe.
 But there is another element that creates an all-too-real threat and yet it is one most don’t consider: humans.

 People Are the Biggest Threat to Themselves